what boxing taught me about myself, life, and giving back to the community

 resolve to work harder than anyone in the class.

-it was TITLE who challenged me to do things I’d never imagined. and so I held a twelve minute plank and an eight minute squat.
+It was TITLE who challenged me to do things I’d never imagined.
+And so I held a 12-minute plank and an 8-minute squat.

 I end each class with a smile, drenched in sweat, arms shaking, heart full.

-almost three years later, I’m bouncing on my toes before class, my hands securely wrapped. “two minutes!”
-I yell. “two minutes; let’s get on those toes! shake out those arms; shake out those legs; two minutes!”
+Almost three years later, I’m bouncing on my toes before class, my hands securely wrapped.
+“2 minutes!”
+I yell.
+“2 minutes; let’s get on those toes!
+Shake out those arms; shake out those legs; 2 minutes!”

-“one minute! one minute!”
+“1 minute!
+1 minute!”
 I’m wrapping hands, I’m adjusting the mic, I’m bouncing around the room, high on happiness and adrenaline.